Caregiver Isolation & Loneliness: Insights from New Data

 Caregiver Isolation, Loneliness and Health Concerns

-Recent research shows that people who are experience social isolation and loneliness are at increased risk for premature death.
+The AMA has adopted policy for people who are experience social isolation and loneliness, as this group is at increased risk for premature death.
 In fact, social isolation and loneliness were associated with a 29% increased risk of heart disease and a 32% risk of stroke.

 Additionally, the CDC reports that social isolation is linked to higher rates of: